top of page

 Logistical Setbacks: Power outages and road damage severely impacted supply chains.

 Supply chains in Northern Vietnam were severely disrupted by power outages, damaged inventory, road erosion, and flooded areas, slowing down operations across multiple sectors.
+The logistics sector was the hardest hit, affecting 82% of businesses with severe or moderate impacts from the typhoon, followed closely by the manufacturing sector, which also saw significant disruptions.

 Optimistic Recovery Timeline: Nearly half of businesses expect to recover within two weeks.